-The participation rate for secondary education has been around 90% since 2010, with the participation rate in 2019 being 91% (Figure 5).
+The participation rate for secondary education has been around 90% since 2010, with the participation rate in 2019 being 91% (Figure 4).
 Over the past ten years, Limpopo and the Free-State had the highest participation rate, while for most years the Western Cape had the lowest participation rate.
 These results are further analysed in section 5.5 and should therefore be interpreted in conjunction with the discussions in those sections.
 Over the period included in the analysis, males in this age group were slightly more likely than females in the same age group to be attending educational institutions.
 The higher participation among males can largely be ascribed to delayed progression through school rather than better access to schooling compared to females - as later sections show, school completion rates are higher for females than for males.
-Coloured learners in this age group were the least likely to be attending educational institutions, with no difference between the likelihood of White and African/Black learners attending educational institutions.3 This last point is noteworthy because there is a significant difference in secondary school completion rates between these two groups, as will be presented later in this report.
+Coloured learners in this age group were the least likely to be attending educational institutions, with no difference between the likelihood of White and African/Black learners attending educational institutions.
+This last point is noteworthy because there is a significant difference in secondary school completion rates between these two groups, as will be presented later in this report.

-- 1 Disaggregated results are reported in table 19 in the Appendix. - 2 Disaggregated results are reported in table 20 in the Appendix. - 3 Disaggregated results are reported in tables 21 in the Appendix.
+B Disaggregated results are reported in table 19 in the Appendix.

+4 Disaggregated results are reported in table 20 in the Appendix.